What does a Gallbladder do?

 Many people develop gallstones and never know.
 Once a stone moves out of the gallbladder and into the bile duct, most people feel pain from the inflammation that results.
 Common symptoms from people will gallstones include:

-- pain in the upper abdomen, sometimes raditating to the right shoulder or back
+pain in the upper abdomen, sometimes radiating to the right shoulder or back

 What can be done about gallstones?